 float bowls due to corrosion.
 The brass fitting the float needle sits in was lose in both the Mikuni carbs so one or both would randomly

 fall down into the float chamber causing flooding then occasionally the float would lift it back into position.
 I stuck the fittings back with

 Epoxy putty designed to fix fuel tanks.
 There is a tiny fuel filter where the fuel pipe connects between the carburetors.
 This was

-partially blocked so disguarded it and fitted an in line filter.
+partially blocked so I disguarded it.
+I have since fitted an in line fuel filter.
 Fuelling now sorted.

-- Fuel light is intermittent - It's an Aprilia, it's Italian, it ain't never going to work reliably.
+- Fuel light is intermittent - It's an Aprilia, it's Italian, it is never going to work reliably.

-- Bad corrosion on all the cycle parts - The quality of the finish is so very poor.
-This is my winter hack so I am not too bothered.
+- Bad corrosion on all the cycle parts - The quality of the finish is so poor compared to my Triumphs.

 - All fixtures and fittings corroded solid and all fastenings damaged by previous owners - This has been such a big issue, absolutely